 Battle Beetles With a Pooter

-This is seriously silly but it can work.
-Recently, I tried a new anti-beetle weapon.
+This is seriously silly but it can work-at least it works a little bit.
+Some beekeepers have built their own homemade new anti-beetle weapon.
 It is called a “pooter” or aspirator.

 I am not kidding – every beekeeper (especially in the south) needs a pooter !
 Maybe not the kind of pooter you are thinking about – but a special insect collection device .